EricHeidbreder/transfer-gh-repo/README.md

 $ touch .gitignore

 # Edit .gitignore to include the folders you need to hide (for me it was labs/, quizzes/, and .ipynb_checkpoints/)
+# If you don't have atom set up as a command you can use, you can edit the .gitignore with any text editor
 my_username@my_computer_name /g/DS/DSIR_GH/GA_projects (master)
 $ atom .gitignore